-While buying a first bra can be a milestone to be celebrated, it can also a delicate issue that should be handled with care.
+Buying your first bra can be a celebrated milestone.
+It can also be a delicate issue that should be handled with care.
 Armed with the right information, a parent can easily ace this important stepping stone.
-Parentology consulted with Ilona Shariga, CEO and founder of Ms Pomelo, a UK-based, onlin bra brand, for expert advice on how to choose the best-fitting, first bra.
+Parentology consulted with Ilona Shariga, CEO and founder of Ms Pomelo, a UK-based, online bra brand, for expert advice on buying the best-fitting, first bra for girls.

 Not having a perfectly-fitting bra to wear can have a profoundly negative impact on a girl’s self-confidence.
 And many girls are too embarrassed to broach the subject with their mothers.
 So, it’s up to mothers to take the first step and be open about the subject.

-Every girl develops at her own pace, it’s not age-related, Shariga notes.
+When buying a first bra for girls it’s important to know that every girl develops at her own pace, it’s not age-related.
 Girls as young as 11 might need a bra, while others only need one around 14.
 The right time for a first bra is when the breast tissue measures an A cup or more.

 Some pointers recommended by Ms Pomelo: